BaptisS/oci_waf_postman_collection/README.md

 # oci_waf_postman_collection

-OCI WAF Advanced features with Postman (REST APIs)
+**OCI WAF Advanced features with Postman (REST APIs)**

 Prerequisites

-1-   Step 1: INSTALL Postman
+Step 1: INSTALL Postman
-2-   Step 2: IMPORT OCI WAF collection and environment templates 3-   Step 3: DEFINE environment variables
+Step 2: IMPORT OCI WAF collection and environment templates Step 3: DEFINE environment variables
-4-   Step 4: INITIALIZE Postman for OCI
+Step 4: INITIALIZE Postman for OCI
-5-   Step 5: EXECUTE your first API query (GET WAF POLICY CONFIG) 6-   Step 6: MODIFY OCI WAF Configuration (PUT WAF POLICY CONFIG)
+Step 5: EXECUTE your first API query (GET WAF POLICY CONFIG) Step 6: MODIFY OCI WAF Configuration (PUT WAF POLICY CONFIG)

-OCI WAF Advanced features with Postman (REST APIs)
+**OCI WAF Advanced features with Postman (REST APIs)**

 You can create and manage your OCI WAF Policies using the OCI web console, the CLI (Command Line Interface) or using REST APIs.

 This document will guides you through the configuration and usage of Postman (as a REST Client) to demonstrate how you can easily manage your WAF policies and enable OCI WAF advanced features (Device Fingerprint Challenge, Human Interaction Challenge , Address rate limit , Threat feeds, etc. )

-Prerequisites:
+***Prerequisites:***
 	A computer with outbound Internet access.
 	OCI WAF Policy in ‘Available' state
 	OCI API Keys and OCIDs mentioned below : https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm